joan-xavier/portfolio/README.md

 ### Research Publications

+I have published around 10 peer-reviewed articles in  science citation indexed journals.
+Among these, three research articles were focused on Machine learning based system identification as a first author in peer referred journals with high impact factor .
+My publications have over 60 total citations and a h-index of 5.
+You can view my publications in the [my Google Scholar page](https://scholar.google.co.in/citations?user=4O4FHQMAAAAJ&hl=en)

 -	**Xavier, Joanofarc**, MA Henry Barath, Sanjib Kumar Patnaik, Rames C. Panda, and Atanu Panda.
 "Hybrid model using bond graph-TCN network and event triggered predictive control of pH neutralization process."
 [ISA Transactions](https://www.sciencedirect.com/science/article/pii/S0019057824005366?via%3Dihub) (2024).
 (SCI IF: 6.3; Scimago Q1)